Chapter 12: Human Settlements

 12.4.3.1 Suburban Sprawl

 The growth in automobile ownership in the U.S., the new infrastructure systems, and the long-term home financing, as well as the tremendous amount of annexations of territory from surrounding counties, resulted in a dramatic spurt in suburban growth (Figure 12.27).
 Thus, sprawl is endemic to North American urbanization.
 Low-density and single-family suburban development is a positive aspect of suburbanization.
 Today, about 50 percent of Americans live in suburbs.
 Sprawl is less common outside European cities.
 Yet, the personal and environmental costs of this development are also significant.
-Noteworthy among these are automobile dependence, increased commute time, and cost of gasoline, as well as air pollution and health problems.
+Noteworthy among these are automobile dependence, increased commute time, and the cost of gasoline, as well as air pollution and health problems.
 Even worse, more and more agricultural land is lost in favor of residential developments.
 Equally important, local governments must spend more money than is collected through taxes to provide services to the suburban areas.

 Figure 12.27 Suburban Sprawl Outside of Chicago, Illinois; Author | User “Wjmummert”; Source | Wikimedia Commons; License | Public Domain.